Test Track: Ride

 The ride begins as guest past the seatbelt check and look through a window at the opening queue.
 The car speeds up a hill as guests are introduced to their male narrator and female AI car.
 The car then enters a city landscape which turns into a digital world to show how the car sees the world.
 The car accelerates and swerves past a digital car that appears before slowing down.
 The area goes black except for the road to show how a smart road can charge a car before accelerating again.

 The car then approaches a futuristic house as the narrator describes a future where you can design your own car from your garage.
 The car passes mirrors while the car AI plays with various designs making the car look different as it passes each mirror, an ode to a similar effect in World of Motion.

-The car then enters a wooded highway area where the narrator lets the AI take a drive in which she responds, “It’s always fun to be free.”
+The car then enters a wooded highway area where the narrator lets the AI take a drive in which she responds, "It's always fun to be free."
 The car slowly speeds up as it makes turns around the woods.
 The car then enters a tunnel where it has a near miss with a semi truck.

 The car approaches a futuristic car describing the possibilities of the future.
 It enters a giant dome projecting images of a futuristic city with flying cars.
 After a small stop, the car then fully accelerates into the outdoor portion going through the out and back loop before slowly returning to the station.
-Unlike earlier versions of the ride, the wall to the outside is always in its open position.
+Unlike earlier versions of the ride, the wall to the outside was previously permanently open.
+This is due to an incident during the cast member previews for the re-opening of the ride where the sliding doors did not slide open and the ride vehicle crashed into them, injuring the riders on board.
+However, as of early August 2026, the sliding doors now operate normally.

 Before reaching the station, the narrator and AI thank guests and encourage them to check out the post show.